Public Domain Catalog

 The Black Six

-(1974) Action film with Carl Eller, Mercury Morris, Willie Lanier, Ben Davidson, Gene Washington, "Mean" Joe Green.
+(1974, color) Action film with Carl Eller, Mercury Morris, Willie Lanier, Ben Davidson, Gene Washington, "Mean" Joe Green.

 The Gatling Gun